-Cumulative voting (i.e., a form of voting where shareholders are permitted to cast all of their aggregate votes for a single nominee) will not be permitted.
-The directors must be elected by an affirmative vote of a simple majority of the votes cast for each director, either by virtual attendance or by proxy, at the Meeting on this matter.
+Cumulative voting (i.e., a form of voting where Shareholders are permitted to cast all of their aggregate votes for a single nominee) will not be permitted.
+The directors must be elected by an affirmative vote of a simple majority of the votes cast for each director, either in person or by proxy, at the Meeting on this matter.